-We would go to school arguing over rock groups and music in general…. like The Kinks “You Really Got Me” or Van Halen‘s cover of the song….I sided with the Kinks.
+We would go to school arguing over rock groups and music in general…. like The Kinks “You Really Got Me” or Van Halen‘s cover of the song.
 New Wave vs Rock… Heavy Metal vs just rock n roll.
+They were all fun arguments with all of us liking some of both.

 Yes, some weak music appeared in the 60-90s as in every decade but no one took music from The Partridge Family etc… seriously.
 Now boy bands or “divas” are embraced with corporate driven muzak.
 Record companies want a sure thing and will not try anything new….just the proven formula.
 Why can’t they put muscle behind more talented rock bands?
 I would like to see a revival of rock bands that you don’t have to search for on the internet.